CONTAINS AFFILIATE LINKS [?]

-Even if you don’t need to dress up often, it’s important to at least have the means of doing so.
-We cover dress shoes more in-depth in our business casual guide, so we won’t dive too deep here.
-A reliable oxford, brogue, or monkstap dress shoe should do the job just fine.
+Even if you don’t dress up often, it’s crucial to have the means of doing so.
+This business casual guide covers dress shoes in-depth, so we won’t dive too deep here.
+A reliable oxford, brogue, or monk strap dress shoe should do the job just fine.
 Keep them clean, polished, and ready for whatever event might spring up.

 For added traction, comfort, and versatility, try a pair of hybrid dress shoes.
 These street-ready styles are made with a classic leather upper and a sporty sneaker-inspired sole.
 They’re great for long days on your feet.

 Owning an expensive watch isn’t a priority for everyone, so there’s no shame in choosing something functional and affordable.
 Any watch can add noticeable depth to your look, whether it’s a budget-friendly Timex or a pricey Rolex.
 It’s less about the timepiece itself and more about what it means to the man wearing it.

 For winter activities, you’ll probably want something a bit more practical.
 Try something with a nautical or sporty feel that pairs well with streetwear and casual athleisure.
 Made from weatherproof materials, it’ll last through a lifetime of use.

 When most people think of wool socks, they think of the thick ski socks you’d sport during a day at the mountain.
 But there are all sorts of cozy men’s wool socks for everyday wear.
 Just like your favorite cotton socks, you can find them in every color and print imaginable.
 Trust me when I say that transitioning to wool socks makes all the difference, especially in colder temperatures.